isabella232/offer-decisioning.en/help/offer-activities/create-offer-activities.md

     ![](../assets/offers-added.png)

+    >[!NOTE]
+    >
+    >By default, if multiple offers are eligible for this placement, the offers with the highest priority score will be delivered to the customer.
+    >
+    >If you want to use a specific formula to choose which eligible offer to deliver, select a custom ranking in the **[!UICONTORL Rank offers by]** drop-down list.
+For more on this, refer to [this section](../../offer-activities/rankings.md).

 1. Select the fallback offer that will be presented as a last resort to the customers that do not match the offers eligibility rules and constraints, then click **[!UICONTROL Next]**.

     ![](../assets/add-fallback-offer.png)